AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

 .. option:: --cache <size>

     Set the underlying ImageCache size (in MB).
-See Section :ref:`imagecacheattr-autotile`.
+See Section :ref:`sec-imagecache-api`.

 .. option:: --autotile <tilesize>

     For the underlying ImageCache, turn on auto-tiling with the given tile size.
 Setting *tilesize* to 0 turns off auto-tiling (the default is off).
 If auto-tile is turned on, The ImageCache "autoscanline" feature will also be enabled.
-See Section :ref:`imagecacheattr-autotile` for details.
+See Section :ref:`sec-imagecache-api` for details.

 .. option:: --iconfig <name> <value>